aasisodiya/nodejs/nodejs-aws/nodejs-aws-lambda/nodejs-aws-lambda-request-body/README.md

 ![Default Lambda APIGW Setting](images/image-001.PNG)

-> **Note**: With lambda proxy integration enabled the response is simpy just the body that you set, and not the whole response.
+> **Note**: With lambda proxy integration enabled the response is simply just the body that you set, and not the whole response.

 ```json
 {